Fox News’ Tucker Carlson is not a journalist.

 All of this was his Monday sh— show.

-He opened with a glaring editor that the QAnon Shaman had been sentenced to four years for his crimes.
+He opened with a glaring error that the QAnon Shaman had been sentenced to four years for his crimes.
 41 months is not four years.
 A minor point, or just another indication how he plays fast and lose with the truth?

 He revived the Brian Sicknick lie that the media “so often claimed” that he was murdered on Jan.
 6. All such reporting stopped by Jan.
 11 when the media got the straight facts from police sources.